<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 What Should I Wear?

-Your tour company should let you know, but it’s recommended by most to wear closed-toe shoes to help you one the hike up and to protect your feet while you board down.
+Your tour company should let you know, but it’s recommended by most to wear closed-toe shoes to help you on the hike up and to protect your feet while you board down.
 Sunscreen and a hat (and water!) are also recommended; it’s a hot hike to the top of Cerro Negro.

-Since you’ll be wearing a full length jumpsuit to board down, you are fine to hike up in shorts and tee shirt.
+Since you’ll be wearing a full length jumpsuit to board down, you are fine to hike up in shorts and a tee shirt.

 ILP Adventure